Vietnam.vn - Nền tảng quảng bá Việt Nam

 Doctors are teaching German-American IVM techniques to their Chinese colleagues.

-Accordingly, at the invitation of Jinxin Xinan IVF Hospital - a leading unit in the field of infertility treatment in China, 2 Vietnamese experts came to teach and transfer technology in the field of assisted reproduction.
-This event marked a turning point in medical cooperation between the two countries; at the same time, it affirmed that the capacity of research and development of infertility treatment techniques in Vietnam is increasingly recognized internationally.
+Accordingly, at the invitation of Jinxin Xinan IVF Hospital - the leading unit in the field of infertility treatment in China, 2 Vietnamese experts came to teach and transfer technology in the field of assisted reproduction.
+This event marked a turning point in medical cooperation between the two countries; at the same time, it affirmed that the capacity to research and develop infertility treatment techniques in Vietnam is increasingly recognized internationally.

-During a working week (from July 30 to August 5), two Vietnamese experts, Dr. Ho Ngoc Anh Vu, Head of the My Duc IVF Unit (IVF My Duc) and Master Pham Hoang Huy, embryologist at the My Duc Phu Nhuan IVF Unit (IVF My Duc Phu Nhuan) carried out many important transfer contents such as: in-depth training, theoretical and practical guidance for the team of doctors and embryologists at Jinxin Xinan IVF Hospital; directly participating in the treatment of the first patients using the My Duc IVM technique in China.
+During a working week (from July 30 to August 5), two Vietnamese experts, Dr. Ho Ngoc Anh Vu, Head of the My Duc Reproductive Support Unit (IVF My Duc) and Master Pham Hoang Huy, embryologist at the My Duc Phu Nhuan Reproductive Support Unit (IVF My Duc Phu Nhuan) carried out many important transfer contents such as: in-depth training, theoretical and practical guidance for the team of doctors and embryologists at Jinxin Xinan IVF Hospital; directly participating in the treatment of the first patients using the My Duc-style IVM technique in China.

-In addition, establish standards, basic procedures and train Chinese colleagues so that they can do it themselves in the future, ensuring the quality of eggs and embryos; guide how to build a data collection and management system to serve the work of quality management and scientific research in the future.
+In addition, establish standards, basic procedures and train Chinese colleagues so that they can do it themselves in the future, ensuring the quality of eggs and embryos; guide how to build a data collection and management system to serve quality management and scientific research in the future.

 1000005005.jpg